oleh-zayats/Legofy/README.md

 legofyService?.generateBrickTileImages()
 ```

+:wrench:
 # TODO:
 1. Make a nice project structure.
 2. Add Example Folder with CocoaPod usage.
 3. Write some simple Unit Tests.
 4. Describe component in Readme.
+5. Add more brick assets to choose from, or maybe pdf/svg for scalability.